 Electric fields depend on the magnitude of the electric voltage and the distance from the source.
-Generally, the electric voltages are stable and remain the same; however electric fields are easily perturbed and distorted by many surrounding objects.
+Generally, the electric voltages are stable and remain the same; however electric fields are easily perturbed and distorted by many surounding objects.

-Relatively strong electric field investigated in humans and animals is being formed evidently by skin's biostructures, since the electric fields of the underlying tissues are largely shielded by conductive interstitial fluid [23] (Goodman et al., 1995; Gulyaev & Godik, 1990).
+Relatively strong electric field investigated in humans and animals is being formed evidently by skin's biostructures, since the electric fields of the underlying tissues are largely shielded by conductive interstitial fluid [23].
 The greatest contribution to the detected electric field makes the basal cells of the epidermis - the top layer of the skin.
 Electric polarization vector of these cells is normal to the surface of the skin, i.e., coincides with the electric voltage's vector field, and yet it is inherent in the metabolism intensity, conditioning the generation of the electric field.